 - Sodium Arsenite

 - Ammonium Sulfamate

-These are all directly toxic to your dog, but other – seemingly harmless – ingredients could also do some major damage when combined.
-For more information on poisons found in common garden products, check out the ASPCA guide to toxicity.
+These are all directly toxic to your dog, but other seemingly harmless ingredients could also do some significant damage when combined.
+For more information on poisons found in everyday garden products, check out the ASPCA guide to toxicity.